rapid7/le_java/README.md

       </root>
     </log4j:configuration>

 Replace the value "LOGENTRIES_ACCOUNT_KEY" with your account-key obtained earlier.
 Also replace the "LOGENTRIES_LOCATION" value.
-The value you provide here will appear in your Logentries account and will be used to identify your machine and log events.
 This should be in the following format:

     `hostname/logname.log`